williamlempinen/rounal/README.md

 There are might be problems regarding copying messages to clipboard.
 There is ongoing discussion about fixes, [Issues](https://github.com/1Password/arboard/issues)

 Terminal's `sudo password` prompt is not `catched` in any way, which can lead to not desired behavior of the ui.
+Therefore, the program works as intended during the time window when the password is cached.

 ### Future work
 - Full rewrite
 - Ability to filter services based on states (sub, load, etc.)
+- Ability to make actions, for example `systemctl <start|stop>`
 - Highlighting search matches
 - Horizontal scrolling for longer messages
 - More responsive layout